Maximilian-Winter/Bite-Programming-Language/README.md

 * Supports .NET Framework 4.x and .NET Core 3.1 to .NET 6.0 (netstandard2.0)
 * [VS Code Language Extension for Bite](https://github.com/Maximilian-Winter/Bite-Language-Extension-for-VS-Code) ([VISX Installer](https://github.com/Maximilian-Winter/Bite-Language-Extension-for-VS-Code/releases))

-# Syntax
-[Information about the Bite Language Syntax on the Wiki]https://github.com/Maximilian-Winter/Bite-Programming-Language/wiki/Language-Syntax

 # Overall Status
 Most of Language Features are implemented.

 Still has to be integrated into unity!

 ToDo: